IBMStreams/streamsx.monitoring/samples/com.ibm.streamsx.monitoring.jobs.sample.JobStatusMonitor/README.md

 Update `user` and `password` submission parameters for your Streams environment.

-Alternative you can specify the `domainId`, `connectionURL`, `user`, `password`, and `filterDocument` properties in an [application configuration](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.0/com.ibm.streams.admin.doc/doc/creating-secure-app-configs.html).
+Alternative you can specify the `instanceId`, `connectionURL`, `user`, `password`, and `filterDocument` properties in an [application configuration](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.0/com.ibm.streams.admin.doc/doc/creating-secure-app-configs.html).
 Advantage of the use of an application configuration is, that you can update the `filterDocument` at runtime.

 ***Application configuration is supported in distributed mode only.***